Thick skinless cod loin fillet

 6 garlic cloves (finely chopped)

-Handful of coriander, known as cilantro in USA (roughly chopped)
+Handful of coriander, known as cilantro in USA (kind of chopped)

 Tbsp of olive oil

 Salt/freshly ground black pepper